openbouquet/slate/source/index.html.md

 style | false | This parameter defines the reply style.
 The style can modify the response type in order to get a HTML version of the reply.
 It can also modify the content of the JSON reply by altering the way it references objects.
 If `style=HUMAN` the API will use object names, so you can read and easily understand the output; but on the other side those outputs are fragile to name change so you cannot use them to build an application for instance.
 If you need the references to be immutable, you need to use `style=ROBOT`; but then the output is going to be difficult to read.
 Note that you can switch between `HUMAN` and `ROBOT` easily, only the references are modified. envelope | false | This parameter defines the content of the reply.
 You can use it to further customize what information you need, from a full reply including the explicit query as it is interpreted by the API, reply meta-information, header and data; or you can just ask for the data.
 See [Style Parameter](#style-parameter) for details. timeout | false | The timeout is in milliseconds.
 If provided the request execution will be interrupted if exceeding provided timeout.
 In that case the API will return an ComputingInProgressAPIException.
 Note that the execution will continue server side, you are only interrupting the request.
 You can run the same request again (with or without timeout) in order to get the reply (each request is actually pooled, so performing multiple request is actually running the query only once).
 Note also that the error message contains a QueryID that identifies running query.
 You can use the /status/QueryID API in order to get information regarding the query (see [/status API](#query-status)) or cancel the execution. state | false | The state parameter, if provided, is used to apply the state configuration to the current domain/bookmark.
 It will override any other settings.
 You can copy an application state - it will compute the corresponding query.
-Note however that an application can store custom information and do additional computation, tht won't be supported by the API.
+Note however that an application can store custom information and do additional computation, that won't be supported by the API.

 #### Default Query